 These compact wheel loaders deliver power and precise control for increased productivity and lower operational and maintenance costs, which make them a great alternative to skid steer loaders.
 These machines are ideal for loading mulch and sod, removing snow, feeding hoppers or sorting and stockpiling material.
-The available road gear allows the TW65 and TW80 to travel speeds up to 25 mph, and the available high-flow hydraulics provides greater attachment versatility.
+The available road gear allows the TW65, TW80 and TW95 to travel speeds up to 25 mph, and the available high-flow hydraulics provides greater attachment versatility.

-The cabs on the Takeuchi wheel loaders are spacious and provide comfort, including air conditioning and heat, adjustable armrest and controller position, as well as convenient storage compartments for the operator.
-The automotive-styled interior design also features a frameless door for enhanced visibility, easy-to-operate function switches, inching pedal for precise machine control and precision pilot controls.
+The cabs on the Takeuchi wheel loaders are spacious and provide comfort, including air conditioning and heat, adjustable armrests and controller positions, as well as convenient storage compartments for the operator.
+The automotive-styled interior design also features a frameless door for enhanced visibility, easy-to-operate function switches, an inching pedal for precise machine control and precision pilot controls.